Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Proposed Model

-Figure~\ref{fig:architecture_overview} illustrates the end-to-end STGAT pipeline.
-Input multivariate time series are first preprocessed and augmented with drift-aware temporal features, then passed through a temporal encoder that incorporates transformer-based self-attention with drift-and overflow-aware embeddings.
-The resulting representations are fused via spatial graph attention to model inter-device dependencies, followed by a curvature-regularized optimization and decision layer.
-The feedback paths in the architecture illustrate how timestamp distortions propagate across both temporal and spatial dimensions, linking operator-level temporal deformation to network-level anomaly detection.
-To provide a theoretical foundation, we formalize a set of temporal operators governing timestamp distortion and analyze their impact on the latent representation space.
-Moreover, these operators characterize how clock drift, offset jumps, jitter, and epoch-overflow events deform the effective temporal sampling process, inducing measurable geometric curvature in the learned temporal manifold.
-By explicitly modeling these deformation mechanisms, STGAT distinguishes benign clock evolution from adversarial and catastrophic timing failures without relying on downstream physical anomalies.
-The resulting operator-level definitions directly inform the construction of drift-aware embeddings, attention mechanisms, curvature regularization terms, and online detection logic, ensuring that STGAT remains temporally grounded, overflow-aware, and robust against real-world timestamp integrity violations in energy IoT systems.
+Figure~\ref{fig:architecture_overview} depicts the STGAT pipeline.
+Multivariate time series are preprocessed with drift-aware temporal features, encoded via transformer-based self-attention with drift- and overflow-aware embeddings, and fused through spatial graph attention to capture inter-device dependencies.
+A curvature-regularized decision layer leverages operator-level temporal definitions that model clock drift, offset jumps, jitter, and epoch-overflow events, inducing geometric curvature in the latent manifold.
+This design enables STGAT to distinguish benign clock behavior from adversarial or catastrophic timing failures without relying on downstream physical anomalies, ensuring robust, temporally grounded, and overflow-aware anomaly detection in energy IoT systems.